petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 4. [Care and Maintenance:](/docs/devices/general-information/cleaning)

 	Keep the components clean and dry.
-Follow the provided guidelinesw for cleaning and maintaining the Docker, Tag and collar.
+Follow the provided guidelinesw for cleaning and maintaining the Base, Tag and collar.

 ### Important Tips: